rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ![TFTP Headers of the first TFTP packet](./tftp_packet_1.png)

 It seems that this `instructions.txt` file is what I'm after.
 Now to figure out a way to extract it.
 At this point, I think that the contents of the file are in the UDP stream of this packet.

+---

+The packet says that the `octet` type of transfer was performed.
+According to wikipedia:

+> "Octet allows for the transfer of arbitrary raw 8-bit bytes, with the received file resulting byte-per-byte identical to the one sent.
+More correctly, if a host receives an octet file and then returns it, the returned file must be identical to the original."

+This means I need to extract the bytes and re-assemble them together into the resultant file.